Vitalis-Maina/vanillaJs-CRUD-app/README.md

 Contributions to the VanillaJS CRUD App are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit an issue or a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

 - This application was created as a demonstration of CRUD functionality using vanilla JavaScript.
 - The design and implementation of the application are credited to Vitalis Maina.

----

-That's an updated README file based on the provided Git repository.
-You can further modify it to include any additional information or sections specific to your project.